Where SLTs work – education

 - Briefings for parents, educational professionals, children and young people, and others

 Visit the RCSLT factsheets page for information on:

 - Supporting children and young people

 - Social, emotional and mental health and wellbeing

 - Working with young offenders

-For videos about a range of SLT activities, visit our YouTube channel
+- For videos about a range of speech and language therapy activities, visit the RCSLT YouTube channel

 Department for Children, Schools and Families (2008) The Bercow Report: A Review of Services for Children and Young People (0–19) with Speech, Language and Communication Needs.

-Save the Children (2016) Early language Development and Children’s Primary School Attainment in English and Maths: New Research Findings Available at: https://www.savethechildren.org.uk/
+Save the Children (2016) Early language Development and Children’s Primary School Attainment in English and Maths: New Research Findings.
+Available on the Save the Children website.